Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 November 2025 05.28.36 UTC
+- WIB: Sabtu, 22 November 2025 06.25.55 UTC
-- WITA: Sabtu, 22 November 2025 06.28.36 UTC
+- WITA: Sabtu, 22 November 2025 07.25.55 UTC
-- WIT: Sabtu, 22 November 2025 07.28.36 UTC
+- WIT: Sabtu, 22 November 2025 08.25.55 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success